-Wondering How to Get a Big and Bushy Jade Plant?
-Here are some simple tips and tricks to make it look more attractive all year round!
+Wondering How to Get a Big and Bushier Jade Plant?
+Here are some simple tips and tricks to make it look the way you see in pictures on the internet!

 This tree-like succulent is a great plant to have indoors that’s also easy to maintain.
 If you want to know How to Get a Big and Bushy Jade Plant without too much fuss, then we have all the right pointers for you!

 Here are the best jade varieties you can grow

 The Number 1 Secret to Making a Jade Plant Bushier

 The best and most effective way to make a jade plant bushy is to prune it actively.
 However, it is essential that you prune the plant in the correct manner to ensure it works.

 Before you grab the shear, it is important to understand and locate the ‘rings’ around the stems.
 These are the points where the leaves used to be, and once they fall off, these ‘rings’ are created on the stem.

 The key here is to prune the jade plant right above the leaf scar or the rings on the stem.
 This will trick the plant into growing two more branches from the cut portion, which will enable it to have more leaves, enabling it to become bushy!

 Also, avoid snipping more than 15-20% of the plant and leave the branch you want to get old.